 Although Ophiuchus is not one of the official 12 constellations of the zodiac, the Sun passes through its southern regions in the first half of December.
 The Sun’s path, the ecliptic, is the black-and-white curved line crossing the feet of Ophiuchus in the star chart above.
 According to the modern constellation boundaries, the Sun spends more time in Ophiuchus than it does in neighbouring Scorpius.
 Hence Ophiuchus is sometimes referred to as the 13th sign of the zodiac.

 Stars of Ophiuchus

 Alpha Ophiuchi (Rasalhague) was known to ancient Chinese astronomers as Hou, a senior assistant to the Emperor.
-The throne of the Emperor himself lay immediately to the north in Hercules, and was marked by Alpha Herculis, called Dizuo.
-The exact nature of Hou and his role is somewhat enigmatic; he is variously described as an overseer, an usher for receiving guests or even an astrologer.
+The exact nature of Hou and his role is somewhat enigmatic; he is variously described as an overseer, an usher for receiving guests, or even an astrologer.
+The throne of the Emperor himself, called Dizuo, lay immediately to the north in Hercules, and was marked by Alpha Herculis.

-Mu, 47, 30 and a fainter star formed part of Shilou, a six-star loop representing a hall or tower housing the trading standards office; completing the shape were Omicron and Nu in Serpens Cauda.
-Closer to the right wall of the market, 20 Ophiuchi and another star were Chesi, interpreted variously as market stalls, a sales and service centre for wagons or simply customers, horses and carts near the market entrance.
+Mu, 47, 30, and a fainter star formed part of Shilou, a six-star loop representing a hall or tower housing the trading standards office; completing the shape were Omicron and Nu in Serpens Cauda.
+Closer to the right wall of the market, 20 Ophiuchi and another star were Chesi, interpreted variously as market stalls; a sales and service centre for wagons; or simply a group of customers, horses, and carts near the market entrance.
 Lambda Ophiuchi and Sigma Serpentis made Liesi, an arcade of jewellers’ shops.
 Iota and Kappa Ophiuchi were part of Hu, a measuring container for liquids that overlapped into Hercules.

 © Ian Ridpath.
 All rights reserved